Feed Additive Usage Information for Feed Producers and Veterinary Surgeons

-The Handbook provides users with all the information they require to safely and legally incorporate additives into feeds for farmed animals and horses and to produce complete and accurate labels for the finished products.
+Feed Additives provides users with all the information they require to safely and legally incorporate additives into feeds for farmed animals and horses and to produce complete and accurate labels for the finished products.

 Each edition features many new products and changes and this year is no exception making the 2017 version a must-have upgrade for regular users.

 - Products added to the 2017 Edition: 36

 - Amended Products (since 2016 Edition): 40